readmeio/rdme/documentation/commands/openapi.md

     An API key for your ReadMe project.
 Note that API authentication is required despite being omitted from the example usage.
 See our docs for more information: https://github.com/readmeio/rdme/tree/v10#authentication

+  --slug=<value>  Override the slug (i.e., the unique identifier) for your API definition.

+    Allows you to override the slug (i.e., the unique identifier for your API definition resource in ReadMe) that's inferred from the API definition's file/URL path.

+    You do not need to include a file extension (i.e., either `custom-slug.json` or `custom-slug` will work).
+If you do, it must match the file extension of the file you're uploading.

   --useSpecVersion  Use the version specified in your API definition